Film paves the way for women’s football in Africa

 The University of South Wales research by Florence Ayisi, Professor of International Documentary Film, used ‘first person’ documentary film practices and focused on members of the ‘Women Fighters’ football team, raising important questions about the role and status of Muslim women in Africa.

-The resulting impact film, Zanzibar Soccer Dreams by Florenice Ayisi and Catalin Brylla shows societal acceptance of women’s football and the team has gone from being marginalised as ‘soccer hooligans’ to becoming valued ambassadors for Zanzibar.
+The resulting impact film, Zanzibar Soccer Dreams by Florence Ayisi and Catalin Brylla shows societal acceptance of women’s football and the team has gone from being marginalised as ‘soccer hooligans’ to becoming valued ambassadors for Zanzibar.

 "Now when a woman plays football her parents are happy.
 They want girls to play football.
 We have come far and we are now moving on to another era," says Khatima, a player in the Women Fighters team.